wenkeyang/coppersmith/USERGUIDE.markdown

   files under a Hive-partitioned directory structure
 - `TypedPipeSource`: see [Generating features from custom scalding code](#generating-features-from-custom-scalding-code)

-and one sink type:
+one sink type:

-- `EavtTextSink`: writes EAVT records to a Hive-partitioned directory structure using delimited text encoding
+- `TextSink`: writes records to a Hive-partitioned directory structure using delimited text encoding

+and one sink thrift implementation:

+- `EavtText`: contains an implicit encoder (`EavtEnc`) and a default partition (`eavtByDay`)

 Here is an example of a job which materialises the feature set which we defined in the previous section: